-On March 5, 2018, the Corporation announced that it entered into a loan agreement with Barak Fund SPC Limited ("Barak") with respect to a US\$5,000,000 secured loan facility (the "Barak Facility"), for a term ending three years from the date of the first drawdown and bearing interest at a rate of 14% per annum.
-The Corporation has agreed to use the proceeds of the Barak Facility for the refurbishment and expansion of processing facilities and restarting underground mining operations at the Galaxy Property.
-The Corporation will pay to Barak, or its nominee, 0.75% of the net proceeds accruing to Galaxy under an off-take agreement covering the annual gold concentrate production of the Agnes gold mine in Barberton ("Agnes") owned and operated by Galaxy, after taking into account all attributable logistics and freight costs, State Royalties (as defined in the Barak Facility) and value-added tax (if applicable).
-Drawdowns on the Barak Facility remain subject to various conditions precedent, which the Corporation expects to complete by July 2018.
+On March 5, 2018, the Corporation announced that it entered into a loan agreement with Barak Fund SPC Limited ("Barak") with respect to a US\$5.0 million secured loan facility (the "Barak Facility"), for a term ending three years from the date of the first drawdown and bearing interest at a rate of 14% per annum.
+The Corporation agreed to use the proceeds of the Barak Facility for the refurbishment and expansion of processing facilities and restarting underground mining operations at the Galaxy Property.
+The Barak Facility provides for the Corporation to Barak, or its nominee, 0.75% of the net proceeds accruing to Galaxy under an off-take agreement covering the annual gold concentrate production of the Agnes gold mine in Barberton ("Agnes") owned and operated by Galaxy, after taking into account all attributable logistics and freight costs, State Royalties (as defined in the Barak Facility) and value-added tax (if applicable).
+The Corporation completed the various conditions precedent to the Barak Facility on October 1, 2018 and began making drawdowns on the Barak Facility in February 2019.